submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 exit
 ```

-3) Send a pull request with the changes, and make sure it's merged before continuing
+3) Commit the changes, create a pull request and merge it.

-4) tag/push the merged changes as `v0.5.0`, or use the github interface to release admiral.

-## Step 3: Submariner & Lighthouse

-go to `submariner` and `lighthouse`,

-1) Edit `Dockerfile.dapper` and pin the image of shipyard to `0.5.0`
+4) Navigate to [releases](https://github.com/submariner-io/admiral/releases) and create the release for the new version.

+### Step 3: Create releases for the `submariner` and `lighthouse` projects

+These can be done in any order or in parallel and the process is the same.

+1) Pin the `shipyard` dapper base image to the new version.
+Edit _Dockerfile.dapper_ and, on the first line, change
+   the `shipyard-dapper-base` image version from `devel` to the new version (`0.5.0`).

-2) Update the `go.mod` references
+2) Update the _go.mod_ and _go.sum_ references for the dependent projects to the new version:

 ```
 make shell
 go get github.com/submariner-io/shipyard@v0.5.0